TLuckh/SimpleContextMenus/README.md

 ## Tests
-To run the tests, Python version 3.14 or higher needs installed on the sytem and associated with *.py files.
+To run the tests, Python version 3.14 or higher needs installed on the system and associated with *.py files.

 Tests are located in the SimpleContextMenus.Tests project in the folder IntegrationTests.